MartinHelmut/number-generator/README.md

 ### TypeScript

-This package contains all the type definitions for TypeScript needed:
+This package contains all the type definitions for TypeScript needed.
+Every murmur hash function implements the `NumberHashGenerator` interface.

 ```typescript
 import {